Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Limitations

 \section{Limitations}

-Despite our innovations and improvements, it does have limitations, especially cascaded generation between the rationale and the rational evidence.
-This indicates that the rationale must be generated before the rational evidence, which increases the inference latency to some extent.
-Although the results in Table~\ref{tab:latency} show that the inference efficiency of \ours{} remains superior to that of the baseline, we believe that further improvements in reasoning efficiency are necessary to achieve even higher inference speed.
-For example, reasoning should be conducted only when necessary \cite{DBLP:journals/corr/abs-2505-14631}, \textit{i.e.,} generating rational evidence directly for easy instances.
-We leave it for future research.
+Despite our innovations and improvements, \ours{} still has certain limitations, especially cascaded generation between rationale and rational evidence.
+This indicates that the rationale must be generated first, followed by the rational evidence, which increases the inference latency to some extent.
+Although the results in Table~\ref{tab:latency} show that the inference efficiency of \ours{} is superior to that of the baselines, we believe that further optimization of reasoning efficiency is necessary to achieve higher inference speed.
+One promising direction is reasoning when necessary \cite{DBLP:journals/corr/abs-2505-14631}.
+For example, for simple queries, the model could directly generate rational evidence without reasoning, thereby reducing redundant computation.
+We leave this adaptive framework for future research.